hilja/file-batcher/README.md

 Type: `string`

-This helper function is prepopulated with with the current file, so, if you're operating on that file, you don't need to pass in a path.
+This helper function is prepopulated with with the current file, so, if you’re operating on that file, you don’t need to pass in a path.
 You can, tho, if you want to save it to a new location.

 #### args.actions.remove(path?)